 5 Things to Keep in Mind about Planned Giving During a Capital Campaign

-So you’re ramping up for a capital campaign!
-You want to avoid donor fatigue so you pause your planned giving during a capital campaign.
+You’re ramping up for a Capital Campaign and want to avoid donor fatigue, so you decide to hold off on talking about making a planned gift.
 This way, you can keep donors laser focused on the needs of the organization.

-You wouldn’t stop your annual appeal during a capital campaign, and you shouldn’t derail your planned giving marketing efforts either.
+You continue your annual appeal during a capital campaign, so keep your planned giving efforts on track, too.

 5 things to keep in mind about planned giving during a capital campaign: